 In terms of financing the purchase, most sellers don’t want to carry any of that load – so a broker should be able to introduce you to professionals who can finance the deal for a qualified buyer.

-A broker who is liked and respected by their peers will be more likely to get a good result for you and being recognized by the IBBA is a good sign, as is membership of The Federation of Business Brokers.
+A broker who is liked and respected by their peers will be more likely to get a good result for you and being recognized by the IBBA is a good sign.

 An honest broker should have no qualms about outlining fees.
 The charge generally includes a retainer and a ‘success fee’.